Richmond, California: Southern waterfront / Shipyards

 Further east, the is a restored World War II Victory ship, the 558th ship made in Richmond.
 It is moored in the former Richmond Shipyard No. 3.
 Liberty and Victory ships built in Richmond transported troops and supplies during World War II.

 East across the Harbor/Santa Fe Channel, the Rosie the Riveter/World War II Home Front National Historical Park is in Richmond, and commemorates women's shipbuilding and support for the war effort in the 1940s.
-The visitor's center is in a small utility building next to the former Ford Assembly Plant.
+The visitor center is in a small utility building next to the former Ford Assembly Plant.
 Regular ferry service is provided to San Francisco from the Richmond Ferry Terminal via San Francisco Bay Ferry.

 This area is connected by the San Francisco Bay Trail to several city parks along the waterfront, including Lucretia Edwards Shoreline Park, Marina Bay Park and the Rosie the Riveter Memorial, Barbara and Jay Vincent Park, and Shimada Friendship Park.
 The Bay Trail continues past these parks further southeast to Point Isabel Regional Shoreline and beyond to parks in El Cerrito, Albany, and Berkeley.